 In the Thirties there was a craze for 'Vanity Veilings'.
 At the time women rarely ventured out without a hat.
 The veilings provided a cheap way to spruce up old headwear, and were so popular that they were regularly displayed in the windows like these ones, captioned 'Fashion's Latest Vanity Veilings' from 1935.

 Escalating prices after the outbreak of World War II forced the High Street chain to drop its sixpenny price maximum, opening the door for a wider fashion range.
 Between 1950 and 1980 the Buyers worked hard to establish a cheap but stylish family clothing offer with mass-market appeal.

-Woolworths' relationship with Ladybird started in the 1930s when the manufacturers, Pasolds, showed samples from their new factory in Langley, Buckinghamshire.
+Woolworth's relationship with Ladybird started in the 1930s, when the manufacturers, Pasolds, showed samples from their new factory in Langley, Buckinghamshire.
 The Buyer, Herbert Cue, liked what he saw.
 He paid a little extra for a large opening order.
 The companies went on to enjoy a cordial relationship for the next sixty years, until the store bought the Ladybird brand name outright just before the millennium.

-However, in keeping with its policy, until the 1980s Woolworth sold under its own name, rather than using the Ladybird brand.
+However, in keeping with its policy, until the 1980s Woolworth sold under its own name, rather than using the Ladybird name.
 You can see pictures of some of the Fifties and Sixties displays later in our Fashion Gallery.

-Ladybird and Woolworths are now brands of Shop Direct Group.
-All trademarks are acknowledged.
+Today Ladybird and Woolworths are brands of Shop Direct Group Ltd.